kgeok/kgeok.github.io/index.md

 <b>Hello World,</b>

-I'm Kevin George, a student studying Computer Engineering amd Computer Science at the New Jersey Institute of Technology.
+I'm Kevin George, a student studying Computer Engineering and Computer Science at the New Jersey Institute of Technology.

 My favorite languages are Python, Swift and JavaScript